Warwick Workrooms & Leisure Rooms are constructed using the following materials:

-We use selected timber with a very high grade, which is subject to less twisting and warping, to porvide a sound base to start from.
+We use selected timber with a very high grade, which is subject to less twisting and warping, to provide a sound structural base.
 Higher grade timber is slower grown to provide more stength.

-FSC is from certified Forest Stewardship Council forests, meaning that the timber is sustainable (usally from Scandinavian Forests).
+FSC is from Certified Forest Stewardship Council forests (FSC), meaning that the timber is sustainable (sourced from Scandinavian Forests).

 Tanalised Shiplap Cladding (125mm x 16mm)